jruels/core-k8s/labs/install-k8s/index.md

 ### Join nodes to cluster
 Log into each of the worker nodes and run the join command from `kubeadm init` master output.

+The join command will look something like this:
 ```
-sudo kubeadm join <command from kubeadm init output> --ignore-preflight-errors=all
+sudo kubeadm join <LEADER_IP>:6443 --token <token> --discovery-token-ca-cert-hash <hash> --ignore-preflight-errors=all
 ```

+**IMPORTANT**: Use the exact join command from your kubeadm init output, not the example above.

 To confirm nodes have joined successfully log back into master and run
 ```